cyralinc/terraform-aws-sidecar-ec2/docs/networking.md

 # Advanced networking configurations

 It is possible to deploy the sidecar module to different networking configurations to attend different needs.
+A common scenario is to adjust the load balancer and EC2 instances exposure to the internet or even expand the number of available inbound ports in a load balancer beyound the standard AWS limits.
+See the following sections to learn how to set up the necessary parameters on different scenarios.

+## Public vs private networking

 For testing and evaluation purposes, it is very common that customers will deploy a public sidecar (public load balancer and public instances), but this is not a recommended approach for a production environment.
 In production, typically customers will deploy an entirely private sidecar (private load